 - The Life Resource Center (LRC) is available to assist you in any number of stressful areas that may come up as you work toward graduation.
 You can reach the LRC through the Program tab on the eCampus.

 - An alumni mentor may be able to give you some tips on how he or she managed life-work-school balance.

 - Our student workshops may be able to help you with academic obstacles you’re facing.

-- Your Finance Advisor and Academic Advisor may have other options and resources that can help you.
+- Financial Services and Academic Advisor may have other options and resources that can help you.